DPSO/qipBFT/README.md

     <sup><strong>Requires the latest version of <a href="https://github.com/CBATeam/CBA_A3/releases">CBA A3</a></strong></sup>
 </p>

-**[qip] BFT** is born out of the idea to rewrite a BFT script into a Mod and ending up writing it almost completely from scratch.<br>
+**[qip] BFT** is born out of the idea to rewrite a BFT script into a Mod and ending up writing it almost completely from scratch.
 Thankfully there is an open and helping community which made that possible.

 BFT (Blufor Tracking or Blue Force Tracking) shows friendly units on a map.
 In this case this would be the map, GPS or any other device which can display local markers.
 It's up to you what you want to track, almost everything is configurable.

 ## Features